 With hundreds of millions of users, Excel will no doubt remain the most common reporting tool for those dealing with small data files.
 However, a recent survey of 6,000 financial professionals and accountants by the Institute of Management Accountants (IMA) and FinancialForce shows a growing trend of abandoning the product.
 According to the study, 60% of U.S. companies are still using spreadsheets, while 21% are planning to implement another software solution.
-The most common reasons for the departure were—you guessed it—Excel running slow and error-filled spreadsheets.
+The most common reasons for the departure were—you guessed it—Excel lagging during critical analyses and error-filled spreadsheets.

 Petabytes of data have become the norm, not the exception.
-Excel wasn’t built to handle massive data sets, Hadoop clusters and enormous data lakes, and that’s why Excel’s running slow.
+Excel wasn’t built to handle massive data sets and enormous data lakes, and that’s why Excel’s running slow.
 Here are just four examples:

 Manual Calculation Mode: